Frequently Asked Questions (January, 2016)

 46. Why do you request a minimum of credit hours, and then, in addition, an internship?
 What are your requirements if my E.C.E. evaluation has credit hours of 122.5?

 We have realized that an education of low credit hours does not give the basic foundation to do well when you go back to school in the US.
 Most schools with higher credit hours also request a mandatory, rotational internship or houseman-ship before a graduation diploma is granted.
 This elevates your knowledge base and your skills, but it is in e.g. India part of the pre-doctoral studies.
 However, some dental schools do not request an internship.
 On the other hand in some parts of the world, a new graduate must work for the government for at least one year.
 This type of work is acceptable in lieu of a mandatory internship.
 A GPR is also acceptable additional education.
 Private practice is not.
 For applicants with E.C.E. credit hours of 122.5 to 125, you must also submit NDB Part II, with a twelve month Certificate of Internship.

 Applicants with E.C.E. credit hours 126 and above, do not need to submit NDB Part II.
-The twelve month internship is required.
+The 12-month internship is required.

 This information is voluntary.
 However, the US Government requests that all education applications have this form included.
 We have to include it, but you do not have to answer it.

-53. Why should I apply to UMN PASS?
-Are you any good?
+49. Why should I apply to UMN PASS?

-54. Is Minneapolis St. Paul (Twin Cities) a nice area?
+50. Minneapolis St. Paul (Twin Cities) - Why should I move to the area?